 Researchers have found that many, but not all, sufferers from Parkinson’s disease benefit greatly from ingesting broad beans to boost their supply of dopamine; it does not have any of the side effects of the drug and the influence lasts longer.

 There are many caveats though, and it is advisable that if you have Parkinson’s disease that you only start eating broad beans after discussion with your doctor; it is generally recommended that you begin with two tablespoons every day, working up to half a cup.

 As with those with diabetes who start banting immediately having to halve their insulin, so those suffering from PD must reduce their medication or they may have increased dyskinesias and nausea.

 Young broad beans, and their pods, are the richest source of levodopa; half a cup of fresh broad beans may contain as much as 100mg of L-dopa.
 That’s how much we enjoy between us every day; they are simply delicious straight from the garden.

 They are also rich in vegetable protein and an excellent source of minerals such as iron and zinc, and

-All very well you say, but what is the point if you can’t purchase any fresh, young broad beans?
+All very well you say, but what is the point if you cannot purchase any fresh, young broad beans?
 The whole world urgently needs entrepreneurs who will start growing them, planting a row each week for much of the year; they don’t like hot weather, so you would have to freeze some for midsummer.

 Of course, he or she would have to build his business, find his clients,

 and arrange to supply them with fresh young broad beans each week;